What is Title IX?

 Reports and Complaints

-Individuals may report information on their own behalf or on behalf of another.
+Individuals may report information on his/her own behalf or on behalf of another.
 Individuals are encouraged to promptly report incidents of discriminatory or harassing conduct to his/her Principal or the Title IX Coordinator so that the conduct can be addressed before it becomes severe, pervasive, or persistent.
 You may submit a complaint by mail, email, phone, or fax.
 Please use the linked form below if you wish to submit a complaint.

 Title IX Complaint